-- 9.8 Any contractual arrangements which go to the heart of the merger, such as the setting up of a holding company to facilitate joint control by two independent companies of a new joint venture company, are not characterised as subordinate.
+- 9.6 The Third Schedule provides that a restriction must be directly related and necessary to the implementation of the merger if it is to benefit from the exclusion. - 9.7 In order to be directly related, the restriction must be connected with the merger, but ancillary or subordinate to its main object.
+For example, the main object of a merger agreement may be for one undertaking to buy a particular manufacturing operation from another.
+The added obligation of supplying raw materials to enable the manufacturing operation to continue is directly related to the merger agreement, but subordinate to it. - 9.8 Any contractual arrangements which go to the heart of the merger, such as the setting up of a holding company to facilitate joint control by two independent companies of a new joint venture company, are not characterised as subordinate.
 Such arrangements are part of the merger agreement itself and will form part of the assessment of the merger under the Act. - 9.9 A restriction is not automatically deemed directly related to the merger simply because it is agreed at the same time as the merger or is expressed to be so related.
 If there is little or no connection with the merger, such a restriction will not be ancillary. - 9.10 It must also be established whether the restriction is necessary to the implementation of the merger.
 This is likely to be the case where, for example, in the absence of the restriction, the merger would not go ahead or could only go ahead at substantially higher costs, over an appreciably longer period, or with considerably greater difficulty.
 In determining the necessity of the restriction, considerations such as whether its duration, subject matter and geographical field of application are proportionate to the overall requirements of the merger will also be taken into account.
-CCCS will consider all these factors in the context of each case. - 9.11 If equally effective alternatives are available for attaining the same objective, the merger parties must demonstrate that they have chosen the alternative that is the least restrictive of competition.
+CCS will consider all these factors in the context of each case.

+9.11 If equally effective alternatives are available for attaining the same objective, the merger parties must demonstrate that they have chosen the alternative that is the least restrictive of competition.